pgniewko/elasticshells/README.md

 COMPILING AND INSTALLATION - LINUX
 ==================================================
 * Executables
-To build the code run make in Makefile dir:
+To build executables run:
 ```
 make
 ```
-To change compilation settings edit config.mk file.
+To change compilation settings edit `config.mk` file.
+Executables will be located in `./bin` directory.

 * Installation